Fear is a funny thing.

 All it boils down to is FEAR.

-See, no matter how much growth work we do the work is never done and despite having had consistent breakthroughs in putting myself out there for the past year the fear never disappears completely.
+You see, no matter how much growth work we do the work is never done and despite having had consistent breakthroughs in putting myself out there for the past year the fear never disappears completely.
 It comes up time and time again.
 And its uncomfortable as hell.

 But see where I have transformed is that I don’t let that stop me anymore.